-Suez's liquidity is solid, underpinned by €2.0 billion of available cash and undrawn committed credit facilities as of 31 December 2023.
-These include €762 million in undrawn credit facilities maturing in 2027.
-There are no major bond maturities until 2027 and Suez only has moderate amounts of bank debts outstanding.
+Suez's liquidity is solid.
+At the end of 2024, the company's liquidity profile was underpinned by €1 billion of unrestricted cash balances.
+Further liquidity cushion is provided by access to around €830 million of committed credit facilities, including an undrawn €750 million facility maturing in 2027.
+There are no major bond maturities until 2027 and Suez only has moderate amounts of bank debt outstanding.
 Suez's bonds and undrawn facilities are not subject to financial covenants.

-Exhibit 9 Suez's bond maturity profile as of December 2023
+Exhibit 9 Suez's bond maturity profile as of December 2024